How they do it: The gossip factor in right wing populist propaganda.

 Modern variants of the tales are called “Urban legends” in North America, and “Wandering stories” in Scandinavia.
 Conspiracy theories are a kind of stories in the same category, where the claimed villains are an alleged conspiracy of a secret powerful elite.

 The Swedish folklorist Bengt Klintberg documented that the old tales are fully present and alive in a modern form in modern Scandinavia.
 He named these modern folk tales “Wandering stories”.
 These tales are called “Vandringssägen” or “Klintbergare” in Swedish.
+These modern folk tales can find their own feet and wander around by themselves, when fed into the rumour mill.

 Jan Harold Brunvand has documented such stories from North America.
 An example is an old story of Vietnamese immigrants eating pets, similar to the falsified story about Haitian immigrants in Ohio eating cats that was used by the Trump campaign.

-The fairy tale about the Emperors new clothes tell us that it can be efficient to uncover a lie, and that fact checks should not be underestimated.
 Yet, the efficiency of exposing disinformation through fact checks in the editorially controlled mass media have been less than expected.
-One of the reasons could be that Americans, and especially those who support Republicans, have little trust in editorially controlled mass media.
+One of the reasons could be that Americans, and especially Republicans, have little trust in editorially controlled mass media.
 Only 40 % of Republicans had some trust in the national news media in september 2024, before the presidential election.

 Systematically cherry-picking stories about immigrant crime is disinformation